 In the last year, I noticed the best posts on Facebook had been shares from Instagram.

 #5 Seattle Indie Coffee Failure

-For a decade now, I have been trying to increase the communication between coffee enthusiasts and coffee professionals here in Seattle.
+For a decade now, I have been trying to increase communication between coffee enthusiasts and coffee professionals here in Seattle.
 So years ago, I started the Seattle Indie Coffee Facebook Group.
-I tried to encourage the sharing of information about new cafes, roasters, events or news specific to the quality coffee scene here in Seattle and the surrounding areas.
+I tried to encourage the sharing of information about new cafes, roasters, events, or news specific to the quality coffee scene here in Seattle and the surrounding areas.

 #6 Cult of the Maybes

 One of my original reasons for staying on Facebook was for Invites to events.
 In my world, there are only two ways to RSVP to an event.
 Yes or No. Maybe means No. Always.
 Facebook has Yes and No options, but they also have “Is Interested”, which is code for Maybe, which is code for No.